United States Edition

 • High

 Enjoys a full sun position in your garden and remember to water often.
 Keep in mind when planting that Lemon is thought of as tender, so it is really important to ensure that the outside temperature is well above freezing before planting or moving outdoors.
-USDA Hardiness Zone 3 to 14 are typically the USDA Hardiness Zones that are appropriate for this plant (although this can vary based on your microclimate).
 Lemon tends to grow best in a soil ph of between 5.5 and 6.8 meaning it does best in weakly acidic soil.

 Growing Lemon from seed